keajs/kea-docs/docs/guide/concepts.md

 You'll see a more complete example to illustrate this point in the next section about listeners.

 One last thing, just like actions, reducers as well are [pure functions](https://en.wikipedia.org/wiki/Pure_function).
-That means no matter how many times you call a reducer with the same input, it should always give the same output.
+That means no matter how many times you call a reducer with the same input (same `state` and `payload`), it should always give the same output.

 More importantly, **reducers must never modify their inputs**.
 In practice this means that instead of adding an element to an array via `state.push(newThing)`, you instead create and return a new